Draggie306/EditingCheatSheets/A Level/A-level OCR Computer Science H446: COMPLETE CHEAT SHEET.md

 - Value (`48.3061`)

 #### Syntax analysis
 After the lexing stage, the tokens are now split up into phrases (e.g. a line of code), which is then parsed.
 During parsing, the language's rules are applied to each phrase to determine if it is valid.
-An error will be thrown if the phrase violates the language rules (e.g. `print("hello, world)`)
+An error will be thrown if the phrase violates the language rules (e.g. `print("hello, world)` <- unmatched quotation mark)

 > this is similar to a natural language!